Theocrat/RandomWalk/README.md

 The entire project is a single client-side HTML application, which will display the animation of the Random Walk by generating the animation in real time inside the browser.

+You can see this code in action [here](https://theocrat.github.io/RandomWalk).
+Note that it runs inside your browser, using your machine's resources.
+It runs well on a PC or laptop, but does have bugs on phones.

 ### Approximations made

   * All collisions are elastic